 4. Start thinking in terms of experiences, beds or meals

-To compliment the other tips, start thinking about money in terms of what you can spend it on when you are travelling.
+To complement the other tips, start thinking about money in terms of what you can spend it on when you are travelling.

 We will come to budgeting later on but it’s nice to know that, as an example, the £2 you just saved equals some delicious street food for you to enjoy in Bangkok.